mozilla/anodejsholidayseason/fully_loaded_node.md

 won't be as happy: you will see four cores fully utilized while the rest sit idle.
-The problem here is that the library is using NodeJS's internal threadpool for a problem that it was not designed for, and this threadpool has (at the time of writing) a hardcoded upper bound of 4.
+The problem here is that the library is using NodeJS's internal threadpool for a problem that it was not designed for, and this threadpool has a hardcoded upper bound of 4 [footnote 2].

 A more fundamental problem with this approach is that because you are now flooding NodeJS's internal threadpool, you will starve